The Altai gas pipeline is a proposed natural gas pipeline to export natural gas from Russia’s western Siberia to northwestern China.

-- Changes or restrictions in access to traditional natural resource use by indigenous peoples
+- Changes or restrictions in access to traditional natural resource use by Indigenous peoples

-Once the price negotiations are complete and the deal is signed, local activists expect the pipeline’s construction to begin almost overnight.
+Once price negotiations are complete and the deal is signed, local activists expect the pipeline’s construction to begin almost overnight.
 While one would expect Russia and Gazprom to conduct through environmental impact studies and thoroughly consider alternative routes, experience with other pipeline projects in Russia shows that there is often a great rush to get construction underway, often resulting in negligent studies and construction practices.

-The Altai Project’s local partners are reaching out to local communities across Altai Republic, focusing particularly on indigenous communities whose lives and cultural heritage are in the pipeline’s path.
+The Altai Project’s local partners are reaching out to local communities across Altai Republic, focusing particularly on Indigenous communities whose lives and cultural heritage are in the pipeline’s path.